labarba/jose/EditorsGuide.md

 and the submission repository is at:
 `https://github.com/< … >`

-JOSE is a free, open-source, community driven and educator-friendly online journal (no publisher seeking to make revenue from the volunteer labor of researchers!).
+JOSE is a free, open-source, community driven and educator-friendly online journal (no publisher is seeking to raise revenue from the volunteer labor of researchers!).

 The review process at JOSE is unique: it is open and author-reviewer-editor conversations are encouraged.

-JOSE reviews involve downloading and installing the artifacts, and inspecting the repository for key elements.
+JOSE reviews involve downloading and installing the artifacts, and inspecting the repository and submitted paper for key elements.
 See http://joss.theoj.org/about#reviewer_guidelines

-Editors and reviewers post comments on the REVIEW issue, and authors respond to the comments and improve their submission until acceptance (or withdrawal, if they feel unable to satisfy the review).
+Editors and reviewers post comments on the Review issue, and authors respond to the comments and improve their submission until acceptance (or withdrawal, if they feel unable to satisfy the review).

-Would you be able to review the `great` submission for JOSE?
+Would you be able to review this submission for JOSE?
-Or, if not, could you recommend someone from your team to help out?
+If not, could you recommend someone from your team to help out?

 Kind regards,